-However, before launching a bike company under his namesake, which would go on to prosper for more than half a century, Cinelli ranked up an impressive palmarès during his relatively brief racing career that included victories in some of the most prominent races of his day such as the Giro dell’Appennino, Coppa Bernocchi, Giro di Campania, Tre Valli Varesine, Giro del Piemonte and stages in the Giro d’Italia, while racing for such sought after teams as Bianchi and Frejus.
+However, before launching a bike company under his namesake that would go on to prosper for more than half a century, Cinelli ranked up an impressive palmarès during his relatively brief racing career, claiming victories in some of the most prominent races of his day such as the Giro dell’Appennino, Coppa Bernocchi, Giro di Campania, Tre Valli Varesine, Giro del Piemonte and stages in the Giro d’Italia, while racing for such sought after teams as Bianchi and Frejus.

-However, Cinelli would only win one more race during the height of the war.
+However, Cinelli would only win one race during in the midst of the war.
 But, at that point he already knew that his racing days were behind him, unlike compatriots and cycling luminaries Gino Bartali and Fausto Coppi, who continued to race after World War II had ended.

 Having experienced numerous technical failures during his racing career, and convinced bicycle technology could be vastly improved, Cinelii decided to exploit the knowledge he had learned as a racer and enter the world of frame and component making.
 However, failure to interest manufacturers with his ideas led him to start his own company in 1946.

 At the time, his brother Giotto was already making stems and handlebars in Florence, which prompted Cinelli to move his business to the center of Italy’s bicycle manufacturing in Milan.

 Cinelli continued making high quality stems, handlebars and frames from steel under his own name for the next twenty years, while also relying on the wholesaling of his products to other companies in order to increase capital.
 And, despite his druthers about aluminum, Cinelli products eventually segued to alloy production in 1963.